 After breakfast transfer to the port on the shores of the legendary Lake Titicaca.
 Excursion to Uros floating reed islands – these are more than 40 man-made islands created by Uros Indians from reeds growing on the lake.
 Here you will learn the history of the islands and its people.
 You will be able to buy numerous souvenirs and ride on a cane boat.
 Our excursion continues deep into Lake Titicaca to Taquile Island.
 The island is famous for its ethnic cultural values – the population of the island preserves ancient traditions, especially weaving.
 The island was proclaimed “Masterpiece of the Oral and Intangible Heritage of Humanity” by Unesco in 2005 for its weaving art.
 Lunch on the island.
 Return to Puno.
 Transfer to the airport for flight to Lima.
 Flight to Lima.
 Transfer to the hotel in Lima, rest.

 Overnight at a hotel in Lima.

-Full day excursion to Lima, the capital of Peru (optional) is available at extra cost.
+A full day excursion to Lima, the capital of Peru, is available at an additional cost (optional).
 The cost is $100.

 At 9.00 we start the tour from Miraflores neighborhood, which is located on the Pacific Ocean, visit to Lovers Park, panoramic visit to Huaca Puyan, Olive Park, Huaca Yanamarca.
-We continue our tour of the historic center of the city – see San Francisco Cathedral, Central Square, Presidential Palace, Meria, and Plaza San Martin.
+We continue our tour of the historic city center – see San Francisco Cathedral, Central Square, the Presidential Palace, the Merion, and Plaza San Martin.
 A visit to one of Lima’s best museums, the Casa Aliaga Museum, featuring treasures from Peru’s colonial period.
 Our tour ends in the park of the famous Lima Fountains, which are included in the Guinness Book.